igor-muram/NumericalMethods/Visualization/README.md

 # Visualization
-Visualization of the trajectory of convergence of the solution of a system of equations by Newton's method.
+Visualization of the trajectory of convergence of the solution of the system of equations by the Newton method using OpenGL.